Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine

-Introducing a second non--equilibrium state $B$ on the pathway $A \rightarrow 2$ as depicted in Fig.~\ref{fig:Rel2}, we now discuss the non--equilibrium transition ${A \rightarrow B}$ (red arrow).
-We consider the non--equilibrium-to-equilibrium minimum work from $B$ to 2 (light blue curve), expressed as
+By introducing a second non-equilibrium state $B$ on the pathway $A \rightarrow 2$ as depicted in Fig.~\ref{fig:Rel2}, we now discuss the non-equilibrium transition ${A \rightarrow B}$ (red arrow).
+We consider the non-equilibrium-to-equilibrium minimum work from $B$ to 2 (light blue curve), expressed as